Don’t take marketing skills for granted: they’re precious and need investment

 - It’s almost never a good idea for a marketer to be the sender

-- For events it’s far better to use a prominent name in the sector such as a conference producer, event director or editor of an associated media outlet
+- For virtual, hybrid or live events it’s far better to use a prominent name in the sector such as a conference producer, event director or editor of an associated media outlet

 - If it is a nurturing email within a sales process, use the relevant sales person’s name